-Category Sc oring Criteria Row 5 0 points 2 points 4 points 6 points Engage Audience (Design) (0, 2, 4, or 6 points) Does not meet the criteria for one point.
-The presentation's design does little to effectively convey the information.
+Category Sc oring Criteria Row 5 Engage Audience (Design) (0, 2, 4, or 6 points) 0 points Does not meet the criteria for one point.
+2 points The presentation's design does little to effectively convey the information.
 There is little evidence of purposeful selection or emphasis of information to suit audience, situation, medium, or purpose (e.g. too much of the essay is included on slides, too much for given time limit).
-The presentation's design aligns with the information and selects and emphasizes key information.
-The presentation's design aligns well with and effectively contextualizes the information.
-The presentation, including its selection and emphasis of information, is designed for audience, situation, medium, and/or purpose.
-Decision Ru lles and Scoring Notes Typical responses that earn 0 Typical responses that earn 2 points: Typical responses that earn 4 points: Typical responses that earn 6 points: points: Provide visuals but almost none do work to guide the audience through the argument (e.g. most headings are topical rather than signposting argument).
+4 points The presentation's design aligns with the information and selects and emphasizes key information.
+6 points The presentation's design aligns well with and effectively contextualizes the information.
+The presentation, including its selection and emphasis of information is designed for audience, situation, medium, and/or purpose.
+Decision Ru lles and Scoring Notes Typical responses that earn 0 points: Typical responses that earn 2 points: Provide visuals but almost none do work to guide the audience through the argument (e.g. most headings are topical rather than signposting argument).
 Include many visuals that are unreadable or full of errors.
 Include many visuals that serve no argumentative purpose (are random, misaligned to speaking, or irrelevant).
 Include many visuals that have distracting pointless elements, confusing formatting, or disconnected elements.
-Provide visuals that are just a list of keywords (no selection or use Provide visuals that guide the audience through the argument but may be at times illogical, confusing, or otherwise ineffective (headings signal an argument but visuals do little more than outline).
+Provide visuals that are just a list of keywords (no selection or use of design elements).
+The visuals may be predominantly speaker notes rather than audience aids.
+Typical responses that earn 4 points: Provide visuals that guide the audience through the argument but may be at times illogical, confusing, or otherwise ineffective (headings signal an argument but visuals do little more than outline).
 May include visuals that contain some noticeable, significant errors.
 Include several visuals that display information overload or a poor selection of supporting words and images (decorative but not argumentatively purposeful, or unreadable in the time frame they are shown).
-Demonstrate inconsistent visual and design cohesion across the presentation (e.g., hierarchy of Provide visuals that overall serve a clear purpose in organizing or advancing the argument (such as signposting, emphasis).
-Include well-chosen words and images throughout to highlight key points or information.
+Demonstrate inconsistent visual and design cohesion across the presentation (e.g., hierarchy of information, cohesion of imagery, metaphor, parallel structure).
+Typical responses that earn 6 points: Provide visuals that overall serve a clear purpose in organizing or advancing the argument (such as signposting, emphasis).
+Include well-chosen words and image throughout to highlight key points or information.
 Present visuals that contain little clutter or visual "noise"; they enhance rather than compete with the speaker's message, there are no extraneous images or "data dumps".
 Create cohesion through consistency of design across the presentation.
-Demonstrate effective use of design elements like charts and pictures (the add value), selection and emphasis of information help the audience
+Demonstrate effective use of design elements like charts and pictures (the add value), selection and emphasis o information help the audience understand the argument.